 - Give your custom field a name.

-- Select Text, Number, Date, or Drop-down list from the Type drop-down.
+- Select Text, Number, Date, or Drop-down list from the Type dropdown.

-Get ideas for custom fields you can create.
+Here are a few ideas for custom fields you can create.

 Step 2: Edit your custom fields